Rachel Siewert: Political career

 Siewert was first elected to the Senate at the 2004 federal election, to a term beginning on 1 July 2005.
 She was re-elected to a second term at the 2010 election.
 She was placed second on her party's Senate ticket in Western Australia at the 2016 election, which followed a double dissolution, and was originally elected to a three-year term.
 However, following Scott Ludlam's disqualification during the parliamentary eligibility crisis she was declared elected to his six-year term expiring in 2022.

 Siewert was the Australian Greens Whip, chairs the Senate Community Affairs References Committee and was a member of the Expert Panel on Constitutional Recognition of Indigenous Australians.
 She served as co-deputy leader of the parliamentary Greens from November 2017 to December 2018, alongside Adam Bandt.

 From 2020, Siewert acted as the Greens' spokeswoman for the portfolios of health; mental health; family, ageing and community services; and gambling.

-Siewart has served on the "Inquiry into the destruction of 46,000 year old caves at the Juukan Gorge in the Pilbara region of Western Australia", which delivered its interim report in December 2020.
+Siewert has served on the "Inquiry into the destruction of 46,000 year old caves at the Juukan Gorge in the Pilbara region of Western Australia", which delivered its interim report in December 2020.

 In July 2020, Siewert announced that she would not recontest her seat at the 2022 federal election.
 In August 2021, she announced she would resign from the Senate in September 2021, creating a casual vacancy.
 In September 2021, Siewert formally resigned from the Senate.
 A joint sitting of the Parliament of Western Australia appointed Dorinda Cox to fill the vacancy on 14 September 2021.